 Maybe you’re not a couple, we have many orders being placed as gifts whether it’s for your child, niece or nephew or a friend.
 The ketubah makes a great gift and is an easy way to make other family members feel involved in the wedding process.

 Once you have decided that you want to have a ketubah, the next question is, what will your ketubah say?
-Ketubah.com’s Signature Collection has over 700 designs that all offer four interfaith ketubah texts which you can read before placing your order and even send to your officiant for input.
+Ketubah.com has over 500 designs that all offer many different interfaith ketubah text options which you can read before placing your order and even send to your officiant for input.
 There are also other text options including a completely custom Digital Calligraphy of your own text, which many modern couples especially interfaith couples choose and we can have it translated into Hebrew* for you.
 If you want to include a different language we can even do that as a custom text.

 The beauty of the modern ketubah is that it can have a text that means something to you personally and as a couple.
 The original purpose of the ketubah is still there but is elevated to mean more to you as a couple through your modern text.
 We strongly recommend discussing the ketubah with your rabbi or officiant.
 They should know this is something you want to include in your wedding ceremony.
 If you are still looking for the right officiant, we love that InterfaithFamily has a free clergy referral service.
 They can approve your text, personalization form and the text proof before the ketubah is finalized.
-We can even add additional signature lines to include a co-officiant or more witnesses (upon request and may be limited depending on the ketubah design).
+We can even add additional signature lines to include a co-officiant or more witnesses (upon request).

 Don’t know how to write your name in Hebrew?
 No problem!
 Our new and improved Personalization Form can help you find it, or you can just check off the box for our professional staff to transliterate your name for you or your partner.
 Don’t know what the Hebrew date of your wedding is?
 Just tell us if the chuppah ceremony will be taking place before or after sunset and voila, you have your Hebrew wedding date!

 The most fun but sometimes overwhelming part is finding the design you love.
 You can really choose any style you want and decide together, as a couple, what speaks to you.
 Perhaps you would prefer a ketubah without Jewish symbolism like the many couples who love a tree design (so much so that we just had to find out Why Tree ketubahs are so Popular?).
-We also have ketubahs that incorporate different religions like Michelle Rummel’s Double Happiness design.
+We also have ketubahs from around the world that incorporate different cultures in our historical ketubah collection.
 There doesn’t seem to be any major trend as to what most interfaith couples chose and the options are nearly endless.

 Finding the right partner was hard but finding the right ketubah doesn’t have to be!
 With the help of your officiant and our staff, it can be the smoothest part of your wedding planning.